MailTape/MailTape-v1/_posts/2022-12-25-r-mccarthy.md

 image: 'https://mailta.pe/img/fbPic511.png'
 episode_URL: 'http://mailta.pe/511/r-mccarthy/'
 ---
-<p id="introduction"> As our gift to you this morning, we welcome r mccarthy to MailTape :)
+<p id="introduction"> We are overjoyed to welcome r mccarthy to MailTape this morning :)
   <br><br>
 [INO hidefumi](https://inohidefumi.bandcamp.com/)'s style stretches from electronic to jazz to ambient music, melding aspects of all these genres in the process.
 INO joins us following the release of his dark and mellow jazz-electro album, [In Dreams](https://inohidefumi.bandcamp.com/album/in-dreams).
 This album, like all those before it, was released through his label [Innocent Records](https://innocentrecord.stores.jp/), a pioneer of the **one artist-one label** movement.
 Through this release and the ones of the past years, INO urges us "Don't Listen, Feel!" embracing a love of music that transcends technicalities or pretension.
 It's with this attitude that he joins us this morning :)
 </p>